da-sh-acc/personalprojects/README.md

 | Data Analysis | Data Visualization |
 | :---: | :---: |

 Over the course of the pandemic, I became interested in learning about how COVID-19 was affecting the US and especially how it affected different parts of the country.
-This project explores Covid data 2021 and 2020 to highlight the overall trends and seasonality of case numbers using a multitude of visualizations.
+This project explores Covid data from 2021 and 2020 to highlight the overall trends and seasonality of case numbers using a multitude of visualizations.
 The media cycle constantly focused on large states like New York and California due to the number of overall cases, but I wanted to examine each state using scaled statistics to better understand how the pandemic affected each indvidual state.

 ## NBA Attendance Prediction
 | Data Scraping | API Requests | Feature Creation & Selection | Regression Model |